 The regulatory, and environmental, review of the WMAC project at the DSTS extends over a period of time and involves different public agencies with different responsibilities for environmental review and discretionary approvals.
-As the court understands it, there are several relevant stages:
+As the court understands it, there are several relevant stages.

-- 1. In 1998, the City of San Leandro made a discretionary approval of the use permit for the Master Plan for the DSTS.
+- 1. In 1998, San Leandro made a discretionary approval of the use permit for the Master Plan for the DSTS.
 The CEQA document was the 1998 IS/ND.
 (AR 1482-1512.)
 WMAC then built various facilities at the DSTS.
 (AR 18-20.) - 2.
-In 2011, the City of San Leandro made a discretionary approval of Master Plan improvements regarding the DSTS.
+In 2011, San Leandro made a discretionary approval of Master Plan improvements regarding the DSTS.
 The CEQA document was the 2011 IS/ND.
 (AR 15-71.) - 3.
 In 2017, ACWMA made the discretionary Conformance Decision stating that the DSTS project was in conformance with the CoIWMP's planned goal of supporting composting and its siting criteria of using existing facilities for composting.
 (AR 384.)
-The CEOA document was the finding under Public Resources Code section 21166.
+The CEQA document was the finding under Public Resources Code section 21166.
 (AR 5-14.)

 ACWMA amended the CoIWMP to add the project at the DSTS to the CoIWMP's list of System Components.
-(AR 8-9.)5 Condition of Approval No. 5 was that the facilities would be constructed and operated in compliance with the assumptions in the 2011 IS/ND.
-(AR 13.)
+(AR 8-9.)
+Condition of Approval 5 was that the facilities would be constructed and operated in compliance with the assumptions in the 2011 IS/ND.
+(AR 13.) - 4.
+The LEA, the Alameda County Department of Environmental Health, was required to make a discretionary decision to approve a SWFP for the OMCF.
+(AR 111, 384.)
+It did so after the ACWMA decision.
+(ACWMA RJN, Exh B.)

-5 The CoIWMP sets out the requirement that ACWMA make a finding that a proposed waste management facility is in conformity with the CoIWMP and the procedure that ACWMA must follow when making conformance findings.
+&lt;sup>5 The CoIWMP sets out the requirement that ACWMA make a finding that a proposed waste management facility is in conformity with the CoIWMP and the procedure that ACWMA must follow when making conformance findings.
 (AR 1406-1411.)